haxtheweb/edtechjoker/draft-outline.md

 - Replace all tag specific CSS selectors with classes
 - Make another “card” so that 2 live on the screen side by side, then another so that 3 do

+## Wed - start into the homework as far as watching videos and responding to things on hax.psu

+## Thursday

 ### Code by Numbers
 The way these activities will work: